When someone dies

 The information which follows will hopefully help you to plan the type of funeral the person who has died would have wanted and which will help you.

 As part of their duties the Funeral Director will contact the Parish Priest; Fr.
-Roy or Fr.
+Ian or Fr.
 Michael, to try to sort out a date and time for the funeral.
 (The date is often determined by the availability of the cemetery or crematorium).
 Please do not confirm the final dates with the Funeral Director until speaking with Fr.
-Roy (St. Teresa’s & St. Mary Magdalen’s) or Fr.
+Ian (St. Teresa’s & St. Mary Magdalen’s) or Fr.
 Michael (St. Oswald’s) about possible timings of services.
 There is a Bereavement Team in both our Parishes and our Parish Priests may offer their help to you.

 Just as there are stages in the process of grieving, the Church encourages us to say farewell to our loved ones in two main stages: